-Neighbourhood Integrated Care Team (NICT) Project
+• Neighbourhood Integrated Care Team (NICT) Project

 • KW4 OHT in collaboration with member organizations and the community have designed a patient personas, journey maps and integrated care pathway for youths transitioning to adult mental health services.
-The goal of this pathway are to proactively anticipate and readily provider services and supports that will be needed, reduce stigma and create supportive care environments, reduce barriers to accessing care, ensure that the individual has an ongoing connection to the care team, create a community of support around the individual, reduce any potential trauma or anxiety related to service transitions, ensure a smooth transition from youth to adult services, increase awareness of care services available in the region and ensure connection to appropriate social supports.
-The NICT Leadership Action Committee will be reviewing improvement opportunities in September for roll-out beginning this fall.
-KW4 OHT will be looking to our MH&A organizations to lead, direct and move this work forward in our priority neighbourhoods.
+The goal of this pathway are to proactively anticipate and readily provide services and supports that will be needed, reduce stigma and create supportive care environments, reduce barriers to accessing care, ensure that the individual has an ongoing connection to the care team, create a community of support around the individual, reduce any potential trauma or anxiety related to service transitions, ensure a smooth transition from youth to adult services, increase awareness of care services available in the region and ensure connection to appropriate social supports A small group is now building on this work and are developing a plan to implement.
+This group has been tasked with identifying potential pilot initiatives related to youth transitioning to adult mental health services (i.e., creating a more seamless intake process, standardizing assessments, training, recruitment strategies, etc.) that could be implemented this fiscal year.
+The KW4 OHT Mental Health and Addictions Advisory Group will be reviewing, prioritizing, and identifying MH&A organizations to lead, direct and move this work forward in our priority neighbourhoods in December 2023.